celenn/first-page/_posts/2010-01-07-post-standard.md

 Agile products have lower costs than traditional projects.
 This is because you are consistently receiving feedback and focusing on value.
 You are not performing wasteful activities.
-Also any problems are resolved when they are discovered leading to lower rework costs.
-Agile projects are safer in the sense that risk is lowered because you are continuously getting feedback on what you are doing.